 - 4. Check the /opt/octane/log/wrapper.log file.
-If you encounter a recoverable error in the wrapper.log or upgrade.log files, fix the problem and restart the server to resume upgrade. - If the log file contains the error message "The value https://<server URL> is invalid URL", refer to the section Upgrading non-standard top-level domains. - The following is required if you configured trust on the ALM Octane server, when connecting to a remote location such as the database server.
-If your Java trust store (<java_home>/jre/lib/security/cacerts) uses a non-default password, enter this password in octane.conf in the java-default-truststore-password parameter.
+If you encounter a recoverable error in the wrapper.log or upgrade.log files, fix the problem and restart the server to resume upgrade. - The following is required if you configured trust on the ALM Octane server, when connecting to a remote location such as the database server.
+If your Java trust store (<java\home>/jre/lib/security/cacerts) uses a non-default password, enter this password in octane.conf in the java-default-truststore-password parameter.